ccardiff/2-DoorChickenCoop/README.md

 -uses a minimum temperature to keep chickens indoors when cold.
 This variable can be easily changed as a universal variable at the top of the code.
 -uses a simple Time Open and Time Closed time-based control that can be user set.
 Currently two season mode settings.

-There are still currently some bugs that need to be worked out.

-Timekeeping errors.
-Currently unclear if software or hardware related.

-Cheers.

 Features
 Temperature Sensing: Measures the temperature outside the chicken coop using a DallasTemperature sensor to prevent chickens from exiting coop if too cold.
 Can modify universal value at top of code.